-I take nefazodone and I am already pregnant.
-Should I stop taking my medication?
+I just found out I am pregnant.
+Should I stop taking nefazodone?

 There are no studies on the behavior or development of infants exposed to nefazodone during pregnancy.

-Because of the low levels of nefazodone in breast milk, most breastfed babies are unlikely to experience side effects.
+Because of the low levels of nefazodone in breast milk, most breastfed babies are unlikely to have side effects.
 There is one report that suggested that nefazodone caused extreme drowsiness, poor feeding and low body temperature in a breastfed baby that was born prematurely.
 Even though the amount of nefazodone to which the baby was exposed to through breast milk was very small, it is possible that the medication had more of an effect because the baby was premature.
-If you suspect that the baby has symptoms, contact the child’s health care provider.
-Be sure to talk to your healthcare provider about all of your breastfeeding questions.
+If you suspect that the baby has symptoms, contact the child’s healthcare provider.
+Talk to your healthcare provider about all of your breastfeeding questions.